Yukti20/Challenge-of-Misinformation/README.md

-In this project, I am looking into the **Liar Dataset** from Kaggle to build a fraud detection model.
+In this project, I am looking into the **Liar Dataset** from Kaggle to build a false statement detection model.

 ## Objective 🎯
 1. Classify political statements as True, Half-True, or False